AnjaliGama3/PokemonAPI/README.md

 2. `GET` `/api/evochain/:pokemon_name`

-  Return an array of all the Pokemon in the given Pokemon's evolution chain in alphabetical.
-Include the given Pokemon in the array.
+  Returns an array of all the Pokemon in the given Pokemon's evolution chain in alphabetical.
+Includes the given Pokemon in the array.

-  If the Pokemon name does not exist, then return an empty array.
+  If the Pokemon name does not exist, then returns an empty array.

-  You can assume we will provide the correct capitalization of the Pokemon.
-(Ex: We will request `/evochain/Pikachu`, not `/evochain/pikachu`)
+  I assumed user will provide the correct capitalization of the Pokemon.
+(Ex: They will request `/evochain/Pikachu`, not `/evochain/pikachu`)

-  For those not familiar with Pokemon, Pokemon evolve into other Pokemon in its evochain.
+ Pokemon evolve into other Pokemon in its evochain.
 Think of it as a linked list.
 The evochain is stored in the JSON under `prev_evolution` and `next_evolution`.

   ----